pongpisit/cloudflare-workers-qbr-workshop/docs/02-hello-world-worker.md

 ## Step 3: Save and Deploy

 1. Click **Save and Deploy** button
+2. You'll see the deployment dialog showing:
+   - Worker name (auto-generated)
+   - Code preview
+3. Click the blue **Deploy** button
-2. Wait for deployment (10-30 seconds)
+4. Wait for deployment to complete (usually 10-30 seconds)
+5. You'll see a success message with your Worker URL
-3. Click the Worker URL to test
+6. Click the Worker URL to test
-4. You should see your styled profile page
+7. You should see your styled profile page

 ---